niemanme/doc/deployment/install/quick.rst

 We are using a basic Kubernetes as a reference app for this quick install.

 #.
-Select Workloads...Kubernetes from the left hand navigation and follow these steps:
+Select App Catalog...Kubernetes from the left hand navigation and follow these steps:

    #.
 Name the deployment.
 (These names are case sensitive!)
 If auto-commit is left on, deployment review is skipped.
 This is recommended for quick start.
    #.
 The OS is set when the provider is created.
 (Note: There may only be one.)
 Do not try System (Physical) Nodes for quick start.